Table of Contents

 There’s no search volume attached to the piece itself, but it has a meaningful impact on organic traffic.
 And if your content’s topic is relevant to customers, and your site is correctly set up to convert those visitors, you can attach revenue to digital PR.

-That, for me, is a more meaningful way to spend a link building budget than buying individual placements on sites or guest posts.
+That, for me, is a more meaningful way to spend a link building budget than buying individual link placements on sites or guest posts.

 However, as we’ll see in the next stat, how many links do most campaigns actually generate?